Electrochemical aptamer-based biosensors

+Aptamers, single-stranded RNA and DNA sequences, bind to an analyte and change their conformation.
+They function as nucleic acids selectively binding molecules such as proteins, bacteria cells, metal ions, etc. Aptamers can be developed to have precise specificity to bind to a desired target.
+Aptamers change conformation upon binding, altering the electrochemical properties which can be measured.
+The Systematic Evolution of Ligands by Exponential Enrichment (SELEX) process generates aptamers.
+Electrochemical aptamer-based (E-AB) biosensors is a device that takes advantage of the electrochemical and biological properties of aptamers to take real time, in vivo measurements.

-An electrochemical aptamer-based (E-AB) biosensor has the ability to generate an electrochemical signal in response to specific target binding in vivo The signal is measured by a change in Faradaic current passed through an electrode.
+An electrochemical aptamer-based (E-AB) biosensor generates an electrochemical signal in response to specific target binding in vivo The signal is measured by a change in Faradaic current passed through an electrode.
 E-AB sensors are advantageous over previously reported aptamer-based sensors, such as fluorescence generating aptamers, due to their ability to detect target binding in vivo with real-time measurements.
-An E-AB sensor is composed of a three-electrode cell: an interrogating electrode, a reference electrode, and a counter electrode.
+An E-AB sensor is composed of a three-electrode cell: an interrogating (or working) electrode, a reference electrode, and a counter electrode.
 A signal is generated within the electrochemical cell then measured and analyzed by a potentiostat.
-There are several biochemical and electrochemical parameters to optimize signal gain for E-AB biosensors.
-The density packing of DNA or RNA aptamers, the ACV frequency administered by the potentiostat, and the chemistry of the SAM are all factors that determine signal gain as well as the signal to noise ratio of target binding.
-E-AB biosensors provide a promising mechanism for in-situ sensing and feedback-controlled drug administration.
+Several biochemical and electrochemical parameters optimize signal gain for E-AB biosensors.
+The density packing of DNA or RNA aptamers, the ACV frequency administered by the potentiostat, and the chemistry of the self assembling monolayer (SAM) are all factors that determine signal gain as well as the signal to noise ratio of target binding.
+E-AB biosensors provide a promising mechanism for in-situ sensing, feedback-controlled drug administration, and cancer biomarkers.